peppocola/Advent-of-Code-with-a-noob/README.md

 20:35
 Day 1: (with python)
-after a little bit of depression, here is my py code :) it's my first python code working ;) it wasn't so difficult, but i found problems only in the use of files. really easy to solve.
+after a little bit of depression, here is my py code :) it's my first python code working ;) it wasn't so difficult, but i found some problems with using files. really easy to solve.

 21:37
 added day1.h, with the functions day1_part1() and day2_part2(), in c++